immutables/immutables.github.io/getstarted.md

 ## Create immutable object

-Assuming that required dependencies were added, create a abstract class with abstract accessor methods.
+Assuming that required dependencies were added, create an abstract class with abstract accessor methods.
 You can do the same by annotating with interfaces or even annotations (`@interface`)

 ```java
 package info.sample;